zoujoey/ROS2_ViconDroneCtrl/README.md

 param set NAV_DLL_ACT 0
 param set NAV_RCL_ACT 0
 ```
+This allows you to arm the drone in simulation even though it is not connected to a remote controller.

 ### Terminal 2: Starting MicroRTPS Bridge
 Open a second terminal, and source the following setup script: